VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_component.md

 } <: AbstractComponentModel

     interception::I
-    energy::E
+    energy_balance::E
     status::S
 end
 ```

 And what it tells us is that the interception model must be either a `Missing` value or an [`AbstractInterceptionModel`](@ref), the energy model must be `Missing` or an [`AbstractEnergyModel`](@ref), and the `status` must be a `MutableNamedTuple`.

-Another important thing to note here is that our component models structure defines two processes: `interception` and `energy`.
+Another important thing to note here is that our component models structure defines two processes: `interception` and `energy_balance`.
 So only these two processes can be simulated for this type of components models.

 Now a last information, the `<: AbstractComponentModel` part tells Julia that our structure is a component models and should be treated like such.
 This gives your component models access to some generic methods graciously provided by PlantBiophysics, such as [`status`](@ref).